5 Publication Types

 Figure 5.1 shows a decision tree to help find the right kind of review.

-5.1.1 rapid review
+5.1.1 narrative review

 Rapid reviews (RR) are a quicker alternative to the traditional systematic review (SR) and are usually conducted in cases where decision makers require synthesized evidence in a time frame insufficient for a full SR and where limitations due to methodological shortcuts are acceptable.